 And yes, Google does offer an automated targeting option for Gmail ads.

-Do I think you could see great results using this type of targeting?
+Do we think you could see great results using this type of targeting?

-Do I also think you could inflate impressions and lower conversion rates?
+Do we also think you could inflate impressions and lower conversion rates?

 That’s a Texas-size 10-4, good buddy.